ironclock/Developing-and-Designing-Interactive-Devices/FinalProject.md

 ### Video of someone using your project

 ### Reflections on process (What have you learned or wish you knew at the start?)
+In the course of developing our project, the collaborative process was enjoyable (as per usual with this team), fostering a strong sense of teamwork among the group.
+The camaraderie we shared during the project and semester overall not only made the journey memorable but also made for creative problem-solving and effective communication practice.

+However, as with any project, we encountered challenges, specifically in the implementation of the NFC reader and the physical assembly of our miniature model.
+In hindsight, we underestimated the complexity of door locking mechanisms, both in terms of the lock itself and the intricate latch system.
+This oversight led to a lack of preparedness in our engineering approach.

+Furthermore, our oversight extended to the physical materials used in the construction of the door.
+We failed to fully consider the intricate balance between functionality and aesthetics, which affected the overall design and usability of our project.
+A key lesson learned was the importance of thorough pre-planning, not only in terms of engineering considerations but also in selecting materials that align with both functionality and aesthetic goals.

+Reflecting on our experience, we recognize the need for a more thoughtful approach to design.
+For future iterations, we would opt for a life-size door handle and a custom-sized laser-cut acrylic or wooden box.
+This adjustment would not only enhance functionality but also contribute to a cleaner and more visually appealing aesthetic.

+Moreover, acknowledging the challenges we faced with the NFC reader, we now realize the value of prioritizing efficiency.
+In a hypothetical redo, we would streamline our efforts by opting for a QR code scanner instead of investing time in resolving issues with the NFC reader.
+This strategic decision would allow us to allocate time and resources more effectively, focusing on aspects of the project where we could achieve greater success.

+In essence, our project journey was marked by both triumphs and challenges.
+The insights gained from this experience will undoubtedly guide us toward more informed decision-making and meticulous planning in future endeavors, ultimately contributing to the continuous improvement of our collaborative efforts.

 ### Group work distribution